 Revealing a Checkered Past

-I answered a question on revealing a checkered past on 27 October 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on revealing a checkered past on Philosophy in Action Radio on 27 October 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 How forthcoming should I be with new people I meet about my checkered past?
 My past is not a source of pride for me.
 Over four years ago, I read "Atlas Shrugged."
 That book altered the radical change I was already bringing into my life for the better.
 I've recently begun meeting other fans of Ayn Rand in real life, and I dislike discussing my white-trash, moocher-esque history with these new acquaintances.
 (At the time, I was between 17 and 20 years old.)
 If I shared my past with these people, I think they might judge me harshly and cut ties with me, given that they don't know me well.
 However, given my past, I have a clearer understanding of the irrational, twisted, cruel, and nasty nature of people who choose to live like leeches off of other human beings.
 I think that sharing these experiences with others can be a source of strength to them.
 (I don't want others to stumble into these poor decisions when they could do better!)
 So how much of my past should I share with other people, and how should I share it?